daipom/fluent-tail_checker/README.md

 This means:

 * The command has checked `/path/to/pos`.
-* The command has checked 2 entries for duplication check.
+* The command has checked 2 pos entries for duplication check.
 * The command has checked 2 files for collection ratio check.
 * There is no anomalies.